DarylJtn/UDPMessage/README.md

-UDPMessage
-1
-COM577 Concurrent and Distributed Systems
+#Concurrent and Distributed Systems
-Assignment 2
+##Assignment 2
 Date Set: 24 March 2014
 Date Due: 28 April 2014
 This assignment carries 50% of the coursework marks for this module.
 It should be uploaded to Blackboard by midnight of the due date.

-Question 1(a):
+###Question 1(a):
 Modify the UDP chat server and client programs in Practical 6 so that the chat server does not respond directly to clients’ requests but allows clients to chat with each other.
 The server and client programs should implement the following
 protocol:
-1. The client joins the chat by sending a one word message containing the client’s name.
+- 1. The client joins the chat by sending a one word message containing the client’s name.

-2. The server maintains a list of client’s names, IP addresses and port numbers.
+- 2. The server maintains a list of client’s names, IP addresses and port numbers.
 When a datagram is received and the IP address AND port number is not in the list, the server expects the message to contain the client’s name.
 If the message contains just one word, the server assumes that it is the client’s name and stores it (along with the IP address and the port number).
 Otherwise, it sends back a message to the client asking for a short, one-word name in the first message.

-3. The client signs off chat by sending a one word message, ’bye’.
+- 3. The client signs off chat by sending a one word message, ’bye’.

-4. When a client signs off chat, the server removes his/her name, IP address and port number from the list of clients in chat.
+- 4. When a client signs off chat, the server removes his/her name, IP address and port number from the list of clients in chat.

-5. During chat, each message from the client begins with one of three reserved words – who
+- 5. During chat, each message from the client begins with one of three reserved words : who
 ,
 whoami